Hire in Argentina

 Personal Income Tax

-Individual residents in Argentina are taxable on worldwide income and may obtain a foreign tax credit for taxes paid on income from foreign sources.
-Non-residents and foreign beneficiaries are only taxable on their Argentine-sourced income.
+Individual residents in Argentina are taxed on worldwide income and may obtain a foreign tax credit for taxes paid on income from foreign sources.
+Non-residents and foreign beneficiaries are only taxed on their Argentine-sourced income.

 |Personal Income Tax||Tax Rate %|

 |ARS 47,669.16 – 95,338.32||ARS 2,383.46 + 9% on excess|